 Prices for San Remo pasta start from $1.95 for 500g, or $1.80 for 250g of egg pasta, in most supermarkets.

 Remano is ALDI’s exclusive brand of pasta and pasta sauces.
 Remano pasta is claimed to be made from 100% Australian durum wheat and processed locally for the freshest taste.
 Here is a selection from the Remano range:

 A 1kg value pack of Remano pasta costs about $3 from ALDI stores.
 You can also find Remano’s free-range egg pasta line, including angel hair and pappardelle, as part of the supermarket’s seasonal Special Buys for $4.49.

 This will depend on what you’re dishing up.
-Pastas can be organised into different categories, including long and short pasta, tubes and stuffed pasta, soup pasta and other special shapes, of which there are different varieties (i.e. wheat, whole grain, gluten-free etc).
+Pasta can be organised into different categories, including long and short pasta, tubes and stuffed pasta, soup pasta and other special shapes, of which there are different varieties (i.e. wheat, whole grain, gluten-free etc).

 Pasta La Vista!

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 Our 2021 dried pasta review saw several brands rated best in different categories: